-This chapter layout is specialised for the experimental sciences.
+This chapter layout is specialised for the experimental sciences, your discipline may be different.

 Figures - this folder contains all figures for the thesis.
 These are the final images that will go into the thesis document.

 1.4.2 Files

 Included are also several files, most of them are plain text and you can see their contents in a text editor.
 After initial compilation, you will see that more auxiliary files are created by LATEX or BibTeX and which you don't need to delete or worry about: